 Contrary to popular belief, hostels are not as bad as they seem.
-If you've never stayed in one before, I can completely empathize with your fear going into the situation wondering if hostels are safe.
+If you've never stayed in one before, I can totally empathize with your fear going into the situation wondering if hostels are safe.
 Just know that I came out alive, happy, and am here to share the info that I learned through my experiences to hopefully help you if you're considering staying in a hostel on your vacation to Europe.

 What are the benefits of staying in a hostel?
 The most obvious one is to save money while on vacation, however, they also provide the opportunity to stay in great, central neighborhoods as well.
 Another benefit of hostels is that it's an easy way to meet fellow travelers and backpackers, especially for those traveling alone.
 The key to this though, is that you really have to be open to meeting new people.
 Don't be shy!
 Of course always go with your gut when it comes to safety and make smart choices, but something to remember is that most people in hostels are in the same boat you are, and it's a much easier environment to make friends as a solo traveler since you are literally sharing a living space with others than it would be at an Airbnb or hotel.